mattcantstop/mattcantstop.github.io/about.md

 - **Liveable cities:** Primarily focused on better transportation options, removing zoning restrictions, and make more walkable/bikeable cities.
 Check out my [Twitter account for better Littleton streets](https://www.twitter.com/littleton4bikes)
 - **Building better buildings:** Check out my [Youtube channel about building a Passive House](https://www.youtube.com/channel/UCD1rs6e3tx6r2dd1QWfiN2g)

-### What childhood colors this perspective?
+### From whence you came?

 I grew up in rural Poland Spring, Maine.
 Our family moved there from Boston, Massachusetts when I was starting kindergarten.
 We lived on a dead end road that we made through the woods, Duff Road.
-It was a town of poverty, without much precedence or hope for a way out.
-There were many incredible people in the town, but the area could really trap people.
-I've lived in the Rocky Mountain Region since graduating high school.
+It was a small town with some great people.

 <img src="/assets/duff-road.jpg" alt="Dead End" width="600"/>

+I'ved lived all over the western United States.

 ### Some lists